 creating a MetacatRequest object and a MetacatResponse object that can be

 passed.
 This could possibly be implemented as a service that communicates

 with Metacat, but might be simpler as direct access methods in the framework.

-#4 Updated by Matt Jones about 19 years ago
+#4 Updated by Matt Jones over 19 years ago